Kagebounshin/neverday-milestone-project-1/README.md

 #### Home
-- When you open the page to logo appears with some aninmation, followed by a text and an spotify icon, the icon points you in the direction to our music.
+- I have used the carousel component from bootstrap.
+When you open the page to logo appears with some aninmation, followed by a text and an spotify icon, the icon points you in the direction to our music.
 The second picture has a text and a sign up button, press the button and you'll get to a modal, there you can sign up for the newsletter.
 If shown on smaller devices, the information text will be push down below the images.

-#### Newsletter form
+#### Newsletter Form

 - Click the sign up button, and you will be directed to a modal.
-In that modal you can enter your emailadress and then submit it when you click on the 'Subscribe' button.
+In that modal you can enter your emailadress and then submit it by clicking the 'Subscribe' button.

 #### About

-- This is where you can read about Neverday, its a short but informative text, and an image of the members.
-The members is discribed in a text below the image.
+- This is where you can read about Neverday and its members.
+A short but informative text, and an image of the band.
+The members is discribed in a text below that image.
+Then there is five personal cards with an images of each bandmember.
+It has a "flip" function, so if you click them the card flips over and reveals some personal information.

 ##### Shows

 - Here you can find out when and where Neverday is performing live.
 A tickets button that directs you to where you can purchase a ticket.
+A link to the "Contact" section, if you would like to book the band for a show.

 #### Videos

 - In this section you can watch a music video from Neverday embedded from Youtube.
-Below the video you find the lyrics to the text, when you hover over it a pointer appears, reveal the lyrics by clicking anywere on the section.
+Below the video is a link to our Youtube page.

 #### Gallery

 - I have used the carousel component from bootstrap.
 So you can use the arrows on the sides to toggle between the next and the previous pictures.
-And a link below to our Instagram
+And a link below to our Instagram.

 #### Contact